CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 # Data Access in Spring

-### *Note: for the next few lessons, we will not run our application.
-This is to allow for a full set of instruction before seeing the end results.*
+### *Note: we will not run our application until then end of the next lesson.
+THere is a bit of work for us to do before we can actually see results.*

 ---